HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 #### Autocomplete

-The [autocomplete](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/autocomplete) attribute allows some control over how forms and inputs work with browsers autofill features.
+The <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/autocomplete">autocomplete</a> attribute allows some control over how forms and inputs work with browsers autofill features.
 There are a number of options, from disabling it entirely, to providing hints as to what to autofill, like a name, or street address.

-Inputting text and data on mobile devices is a generally more tedious process than on a device with a full keyboard, so autofill becomes an even more useful and time saving feature than for desktop users.
-Google discovered a 25% increase in form submission when autofill is used. (source: [Keynote by Darin Fisher, VP of Chrome (Chrome Dev Summit 2015) video on YouTube](https://www.youtube.com/watch?v=m2a9hlUFRhg&t=1433s))
+Inputting text and data on mobile devices is a generally more tedious process than on a device with a full keyboard, so autofill becomes an even more useful and time saving feature than for desktop users. <a hreflang="en" href="https://www.youtube.com/watch?v=m2a9hlUFRhg&t=1433s">Google discovered</a> a 25% increase in form submission when autofill is used.

 For mobile page loads, **24.8%** of pages utilized the autocomplete attribute, lower than the **27%** of desktop page loads.

-As the http archive data captures only homepages, usage could be much higher in checkout, contact and other places that are likely to require inputs, but it is perhaps disappointing to see lower usage on mobile experiences, where arguably it is the most useful.
+As the HTTP Archive data captures only homepages, usage could be much higher in checkout, contact and other places that are likely to require inputs, but it is perhaps disappointing to see lower usage on mobile experiences, where arguably it is the most useful.

-### Input field Conclusions
+### Input field conclusions

 Input type declarations are critical in reducing friction.
 If an input element is marked up using the appropriate type, input elements can prompt different keyboards to improve the experience.
 The boon to user experience makes the low-lift adoption of input types a meaningful investment.